Progress report shows acute need for action.

 JN – 03/2026

-On February 13, the European Commission presented a progress report on the implementation of the EU road safety framework 2021–2030.
-This shows that while progress has been made in reducing road deaths, the current pace of improvement is not sufficient to achieve the goal of halving the number of road deaths and serious injuries by 2030.
+On February 13, the European Commission presented a progress report on the implementation of the EU Road Safety Policy Framework 2021–2030.
+This shows that, while progress has been made in reducing road deaths, the current pace of improvement is not sufficient to achieve the goal of halving the number of road deaths and serious injuries by 2030.
 To counteract this, the Commission is calling for closer cooperation between EU institutions, Member States and local authorities.

 Key messages of the report